RITlug/ritlug.github.io/README.md

 Events & Projects pages tend to use image gallery functionality.
 This can be done using the `images` frontmatter with an array of photos and including the `gallery`.
-The `images` parameter takes relative links to the RITlug site or absolute links for images hosted on other sites.
+The `images` parameter takes relative links to the RITlug sites or absolute links for images hosted on other sites.

 Example event page:
 ```